InfoJrUFBA/web-development-and-mobile-challenges/README.md

 # WEB DEVELOPMENT AND MOBILE CHALLENGES

-This repository is designed so that students can easily find small project to learn web and mobile development.
+This repository is designed so that students can easily find small projects to learn web and mobile development.

 ## Choose Your Challenge